googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 # Note
-When running on environments that limit or disable CPU usage for background activities, for instance [Google Cloud Run](https://cloud.google.com/run/docs/tips/general#avoiding_background_activities), take care not to use the timed buffer options for any of Logging, Tracing or Error Reporting.
+When running on environments that limit or disable CPU usage for background activities, for instance [Google Cloud Run](https://cloud.google.com/run/docs/tips/general#avoiding_background_activities), take care not to use the timed buffer options for any of Logging, Tracing or Error Reporting unless you deploy your container using Cloud Run's `--no-cpu-throttling` flag.
 Take into account that the timed buffer is used for all of these components by default so you will need to explicitly configure the buffers by using the `Google.Cloud.Diagnostics.AspNetCore.LoggerOptions`, `Google.Cloud.Diagnostics.Common.TraceOptions` and `Google.Cloud.Diagnostics.Common.ErrorReportingOptions` classes.